kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW3.md

 ## Task 1: Estimating transcript expression using the EM algorithm
 **Learning objective**: Understand how the EM algorithm can be used to estimate transcript expression and how it can be influenced by missing transcript annotations.

 Your are given the following three transcripts with corresponding exon-level read counts.
-I
 ![](HW3_transcripts.png)<!-- -->